 Headaches, especially after a car accident, can be a sign of something more serious like a closed head injury.
 A closed head injury is not apparent on the outside of your head like a cut or bruise.

-Tension headaches usually reside around the head but focuses at the back of the neck or temples.
-These headaches are caused from scalp and neck muscle contraction due to stress.
+Tension headaches usually reside around the head but focus at the back of the neck or temples.
+These headaches are caused by scalp and neck muscle contraction due to stress.
 These types of headaches are commonly treated by over the counter medication.

 Cluster headaches occur in groups or cycles and are believed to be linked to your body’s 24-hour clock.
 Cluster headaches consist of debilitating pain that emanates from one side of your head.
 They can get up to full strength in 5-10 minutes and last 30 -90 minutes.

 Sinus headaches are caused by inflamed sinuses.
 Sometimes infection accompanies these headaches.
 Colds and allergies can lead to sinus infections.
 These are usually treated with antibiotics.

 Although not usually an obvious problem, medication overuse headaches can result from too much medication on while you are trying to ease the pain from injuries.
 Realizing that this a possible cause of your headache can help in headache diagnosis.